-Integrity is that intense spiritual loyalty to God that compels a person to do the right thing, even when nobody is watching.
+Integrity is that intense spiritual loyalty to God which compels a person to do the right thing, even when nobody is watching.
 Genuine righteousness requires it.

 The patriarch Job clung to his integrity throughout all his misery, suffering, and heartache.
 He defiantly declared, “Till I die, I will not put my integrity from me” (Job 27:5).
 He kept his word.